Should I Accept a Structured Settlement for My Injury Award?

 There’s one more thing we want to address, and it has to do with pre-settlement funding – AKA “lawsuit loans.”
 There are companies out there that will prey on vulnerable people.
 (You’ve probably got the jingle in your head right now, don’t you?)
 Pre-settlement funding is perfectly legal, but that doesn’t mean it’s not exploitative or morally wrong.
 These companies are predators, and they are out to take your money – money you will need to pay for your long-term care.
 We urge you to avoid them at all costs.

-At Philbrook Law Office, we have a strong record of negotiating insurance settlements and also obtaining impressive jury awards.
+At Philbrook Law, we have a strong record of negotiating insurance settlements and also obtaining impressive jury awards.
 Our injury lawyers in Vancouver and Battle Ground, WA will explain all your payment options when you settle a case or there is a jury verdict.
 We’ll also review your healthcare coverage so you have a good idea of what bills will be paid through your insurance and what bills you may need to pay on your own – based on your injuries and other factors.

 To discuss your personal injury or wrongful death claim at one of our offices in Vancouver or Battle Ground, WA, please call us or complete our contact form to schedule a free consultation.
 Our trial attorneys represent personal injury clients on a contingency fee basis.